-- (i) our selection of critical accounting policies; - (ii) the judgments and other uncertainties affecting the application of such policies; - (iii) the sensitivity of reported results to changes in conditions and assumptions;
+- (1) our selection of critical accounting policies; - (2) the judgments and other uncertainties affecting the application of such policies; - (3) the sensitivity of reported results to changes in conditions and assumptions;

-Our critical accounting policies and practices include the following: (i) accounts receivable, net; (ii) revenue recognition; and (iii) income taxes.
+Our critical accounting policies and practices include the following: (i) credit losses; (ii) revenue recognition; and (iii) income taxes.
 See Note 2 - Summary of Significant Accounting Policies to our consolidated financial statements for the disclosure of these accounting policies.
 We believe the following accounting estimates involve the most significant judgments used in the preparation of our financial statements.

 We consider an accounting estimate to be critical if: (i) the accounting estimate requires us to make assumptions about matters that were highly uncertain at the time the accounting estimate was made, and (ii) changes in the estimate that are reasonably likely to occur from period to period or use of different estimates that we reasonably could have used in the current period, would have a material impact on our financial condition or results of operations.
-We consider our critical accounting estimates include (i) allowance for doubtful accounts for accounts receivable and (ii) valuation allowance of deferred tax assets.
+We consider our critical accounting estimates include (i) provision of allowance for credit losses and (ii) valuation allowance of deferred tax assets.